samsonjs/NotificationTask/Readme.md

 }
 ```

-Example using context to avoid reference cycles with `self`:
+This example uses the context parameter to avoid reference cycles with `self`:

 ```swift
 import NotificationTask